Woking: Transport and communications

 The construction of the London and Southampton Railway began in October 1834 and the first train ran between Nine Elms and Woking on 12 May 1838.
 When it opened, Woking station was surrounded by open heath and was 2 km from what is now the village of Old Woking.
 Nevertheless, it quickly became the railhead for west Surrey and the main entrance was positioned on the south side of the tracks for the convenience of those travelling by stagecoach from Guildford.
 The station became a junction in May 1845 when the branch to Guildford was opened.
 Three other railway stations were built in the present borough: Brookwood (opened in June 1864), Worplesdon (opened in March 1883) and West Byfleet (opened in December 1887 as Byfleet).
 The track through Woking station was quadrupled in 1904 and electrified in 1937.

-The London Necropolis Company was established by Act of Parliament in 1852 to create Brookwood Cemetery.
-New burials had been banned in central London graveyards in 1850 and the company was able to purchase 2268 acre of common land in the Woking area in 1854.
+The London Necropolis Company was established by the London Necropolis and National Mausoleum Act 1852 (15 & 16 Vict. c. cxlix) to create Brookwood Cemetery.
+New burials had been banned in central London graveyards in 1850, and the company was able to purchase 2268 acre of common land in the Woking area in 1854.
 The cemetery was consecrated by the Bishop of Winchester in November 1854.
 Coffins were transported to Brookwood by train and the cemetery was served by a short single-track branch line with two stations.
 The company ran funeral trains to Brookwood at least twice a week until April 1941, when the London terminus was bombed.